hby/tock/README.md

 We can easily generalize this by not assuming we are in base 10 and change this description by replacing 9 with base-1.

-But there is another generality that is not readily seen in this example because of a ccertain kind of uniformity that we are so used to that it goes unseen.
+But there is another generality that is nearly unseen in this example because we are so used to a certain kind of uniformity inherent in this particular counting process.

-To help see how counting can be made more general consider a calendar.
+To help see this other generality we consider a calendar.
 Let's say our 3 "digit" calendar number is (year month day).
 Here, counting means advancing the day digit.
 As the day advances, it will cycle back around to 1